cnabio/cnab-spec/103-bundle-runtime.md

 # The Bundle Runtime

-This section describes how the invocation image is executed, and how data is injected into the image.
+This section describes how an invocation image is executed, and how data is injected into the image.

 The [Invocation Image definition](102-invocation-image.md) specifies the layout of a CNAB invocation image.
 This section focuses on how the image is executed, with the goal of managing a cloud application.